Continuous User Feedback Surveys

 Make sure your survey is 100% workable and free of errors by testing it with your team before you send it live.

-Download these free survey quality assurance checklists from Rachell of the User Interviews team to use as reference.
+You can also download these free survey quality assurance checklists to use as reference.

 user feedback survey QA checklist by User Interviews